Modeling Task Effects in Human Reading with Neural Network-based Attention: Modeling Study 2

 \subsubsection{Task-independent Effects}

-The result of the mixed effects analysis for NEAT fixations is given in Table~\ref{tab:mixed-neat}.
-We will compare the significance and the sign of the coefficients with the human experimental data, which is given in Table~\ref{tab:reading-times-lme:exp1}.
-The interactions are graphed in Figure~\ref{fig:model-wordfreq:cont}.
+The result of the mixed effects analysis for NEAT fixation rate is given in Table~\ref{tab:mixed-neat}.
+We will compare the significance and the sign of the coefficients in our analysis of human fixation rate in Table~\ref{tab:reading-times-lme:exp1}.

-We observe a significant, negative main effect of log word frequency on NEAT fixations, which corresponds to the effects found in the human data in all reading measures (first fixation, first pass, total time, and fixation rate).
-Furthermore, we observe a positive main effect of named entity status: NEAT is more likely to fixate words that are part of named entities; this mirrors the human data in three reading measures (first fixation, first pass, and total time).
-NEAT shows no significant main effect of correct answer status; this effect is present in the human data, but only in one measure (first pass).
-There is also a negative main effect of text position on NEAT fixations; this effect is also present in the human data, but only in total time.

-Turning now to the interactions, the analysis of the NEAT fixation data shows a significant positive interaction between text position and log word frequency, see Figure~\ref{fig:model-wordfreq:cont}.
-This indicates that words later in the text are more affected by frequency than words earlier in the text.
-This effect is also present in the human data in total time.
-There is also an negative interaction between text position and named entity status: NEAT is less likely to fixate named entities that occur later in the text.
-Again, this interaction is present in the human data in total time.